Best Foundation For Mixed Skin

 • SPF: Always choose a foundation with an SPF of at least 30 to protect your skin from the harmful effects of the sun.
 Sun damage can exacerbate existing skin concerns.

-• Shade Matching: Accurate shade matching is paramount.
+• Shade Matching: Accurate shade matching is critical.
 Test foundation on your jawline in natural light to ensure a seamless blend.
 Don't rely solely on online swatches.

 Types of Foundation Best Suited for Mixed Skin